-Renowned visual artist B. Wurtz began studying piano as a child and taught himself guitar as a teen.
-He also drew and painted.
-Late in high school his piano teacher urged him to consider a musical career but instead he felt compelled to focus intently on his art practice and has remained an artist to this day.
-His interest in listening to music has never flagged but performing was not part of his life again until a few years ago.
-In 2016, his wife Ann gifted him a guitar for their anniversary.
-While relearning initially proved difficult to uncalloused fingers, a mind sharpened by conceptual art work quickly formed its own refined songwriting approach.
-YouTube tutorials helped him produce demos on Garageband.
-He later added lyrics that blended philosophical thought with direct observation; birds and clouds passing outside his windows, signage on New York subways, a clock on his shelf.
-What resulted is Some Songs, an album produced by Harlan Steinberger at Hen House Studios in Venice.
+New York-based artist B. Wurtz, born in Pasadena, California in 1948, has made a name for himself over the past four decades by transforming the minutiae of daily life into poetic sculptures, drawings, and assemblages.
+Yet the renowned visual artist is also a musician who began studying piano as a child and taught himself guitar as a teen.
+A piano teacher once urged him to consider a musical career, but instead he felt compelled to focus intently on his art practice.
+His interest in listening to music never flagged, but performing did not become a part of his life again until a few years ago, in 2016, when his wife Ann gifted him a guitar for their anniversary.
+After some initial struggles with re-learning, his mind – sharpened by conceptual art work – quickly formed its own refined songwriting approach.
+He produced demos in Garageband, later adding lyrics that blended philosophical thought with direct observation.
+These songs make up Some Songs, B. Wurtz’s debut album, produced by Harlan Steinberger at Hen House Studios in Venice.